 Curriculum of the MSE program closely follows the curriculum of MSE program at UM.
 It is built on a common science and engineering core.
 In the first 2 semesters, all students will receive rigorous instruction in math, physics, chemistry, engineering basics and computer programming.
 These courses have been verified by the UM College of Engineering as equivalent to corresponding UM courses.
 After the second semester, students choose to enter the MSE program.
 The program provides students with an excellent foundation in the core technical competencies of the discipline.
+The goal is to equip students with fundamental knowledge and hand-on experience of material science and engineering through various classes focused on metals, polymers, ceramics, and composite materials.
 In addition, an array of technical electives is offered to enable students to tailor their education to best suit their career goals.